-1. Special Inspection and Material Testing Agreement for the O.W.
+2. Special Inspection and Material Testing Agreement for the O.W.
 Noble Administration Building Demolition & Parking Lot Construction Ph.I & Ph.II Project with Koury Engineering & Testing, Inc.

-Recommend approving the Special Inspection and Material Testing Agreement for the O.W.
+The Committee to review the Special Inspection and Material Testing Agreement for the O.W.
 Noble Administration Building Demolition and Parking Lot Construction Ph.I & Ph.II Project for geotechnical and material testing services to be provided by Koury Engineering & Testing, Inc. in the amount not to exceed \$19,733.20.